Skip to main content

 Penalties for Non-Compliance

 Violations can result in fines, license suspension, or criminal charges depending on severity.
 Operating without a license is a Class B misdemeanor.
-Tattooing a minor is also a misdemeanor.
+Tattooing a minor without a present parent and written permission is also a misdemeanor.
 Repeated sanitation violations can lead to permanent revocation of your establishment permit.
-The ISDH publishes inspection results, so a bad record follows you publicly.
+The IDOH publishes inspection results, so a bad record follows you publicly.
+On top of state penalties, it’s worth knowing the lawsuits a noncompliant shop can face — civil liability from clients is a separate and very real risk.

 Tattoo Studio Fees and Costs in Indiana